Earth and Planetary Physics - Specialization

 Academic focus

-The academic focus of this study line is the development and use of instrumentation, observation techniques, and computational modelling and inversion algorithms for investigating structures and processes in the Earth's interior.
+The academic focus of this specialization is the development and use of instrumentation, observation techniques, and computational modelling and inversion algorithms for investigating structures and processes in the Earth's interior.

-The relevant geophysical methods will employ mainly magnetic and gravity as well as electromagnetic, Lidar, Multispectral measurements from satellites, aircraft or drone-based campaigns.
-Computational methods and techniques such as numerical modelling, inversion, and the analysis and treatment of temporal and spatial data series are included in the study line.
+The relevant geophysical methods will employ mainly magnetic and gravity and also electromagnetic, lidar, and multispectral measurements from satellites, aircraft or drone-based campaigns.
+Computational methods and techniques such as numerical modelling, inversion, and the analysis and treatment of temporal and spatial data series are included in the specialization.

 Requirements for the specialization

-If you - in addition to the general requirements for the education - meet the following more strict requirements for the selection of courses, the title of the study line 'Earth and Planetary Physics' will be on the diploma in addition to the title of the general programme: 'Earth and Space Physics and Engineering'.
+Suppose students - in addition to the general requirements for the programme - meet the following four more strict requirements for the selection of courses, the title of the specialization 'Earth and Planetary Physics' will be added to the diploma under the title of the general programme: 'Earth and Space Physics and Engineering'.

 02610 Optimization and Data Fitting 5 point Autumn E2A (Mon 13-17)